In the traditional Ayurvedic medicine of India, the root and berry of the ashwagandha plant are used to improve health and treat certain conditions.

 What benefits are associated with taking ashwagandha?

 Research into the benefits of taking ashwagandha is limited.
-Some research studies have indicated ashwagandha may have anti-inflammatory benefits, could help relieve some arthritis symptoms, help lower blood sugar in people with type-2 diabetes, inhibit tumour growth and help ease anxiety and stress.
+Some research studies have indicated ashwagandha may have anti-inflammatory benefits, could help relieve some arthritis symptoms, help lower blood sugar in people with type 2 diabetes, inhibit tumour growth and help ease anxiety and stress.
 Other claims include it is a revitaliser and can help in treating fatigue.
-Not enough research has been done to substantiate these claims.
+Not enough research has been done though to substantiate these claims.

 Arthritis Research UK has compiled a document on complementary and alternative medicines available in the UK for the treatment of osteoarthritis, rheumatoid arthritis and fibromyalgia.
 Ashwagandha is listed among the compounds for which no beneficial evidence has been found in randomised controlled trials.